-- minimise the extent of encroachment into the riparian and wetland setback; - b. ensure the protection of wildlife corridors and connectivity; - C. reduce the impact on fauna habitats; - minimise edge effects; d. - ensure an appropriate extent of public access to e. waterways and wetlands.
+- a. minimise the extent of encroachment into the riparian and wetland setback; - b. ensure the protection of wildlife corridors and connectivity; - c. reduce the impact on fauna habitats: - d. minimise edge effects; - e. ensure an appropriate extent of public access to waterways and wetlands.